adletec/sonic/README.md

 ## FAQ

 **Q:** Why is the main project still on .NET Standard 2.0?<br/>
 **A:** This is the [offically recommended](https://learn.microsoft.com/en-us/dotnet/standard/net-standard?tabs=net-standard-1-0#when-to-target-netx0-vs-netstandard) target version for reusable libraries aiming to maximimze compatibility.
-However, the build uses multi-targeting and is also targeting .NET6 and 8 directly, so there is no drawback for users on modern platforms.
+However, the build uses multi-targeting and is also targeting .NET6 directly, so there is no drawback for users on modern platforms.

 **Q:** What is the purpose of demo application in the solution?<br/>
 **A:** The original _Jace.NET_ contained a demo application just like this.
 It shows how an expression is parsed and